CONSTITUTIONAL RIGHTS FOUNDATION

 In 1844, Smith created the Council of Fifty that became "the Municipal department of the Kingdom of God set up on the Earth, and from which all Law emanates."
 The members of the Council of Fifty and the leaders of the Mormon Church were identical.
 Thus, the Nauvoo government took the form of a theocracy, a unified church and state.

 The rapid development of Nauvoo's economic and political power, along with rumors about strange Mormon religious rituals, greatly unsettled other Illinois residents.
 They particularly resented the Mormon practice of voting in elections as a bloc at the direction of Joseph Smith.
 Then in 1844, Smith decided to run for president of the United States.
 This combining of religion and politics further inflamed public opinion in Illinois.
-Nor did all Mormons in Nauvoo approve of Joseph Smith's political activities.
+Nor did all Church members in Nauvoo approve of Joseph Smith's political activities.

 A dissenting newspaper in Nauvoo accused Smith of crowning himself king.
 In response, he and members of the Council of Fifty destroyed the paper's printing press.
 State authorities jailed Smith and several others for inciting a riot.
 The governor sent a state militia to guard Smith against mob violence.
 But the militia itself became a lynch mob and shot Smith to death in his jail cell on June 27, 1844.

-After debating who should replace Joseph Smith as prophet and president of the Mormon Church, an emergency assembly of the Latter-Day Saints selected Brigham Young.
+After debating who should replace Joseph Smith as prophet and president of the Church, an emergency assembly of the Latter-Day Saints selected Brigham Young.
 But soon vigilantes began to burn the homes and farms of the Mormon settlers in a determined effort to drive them out of Illinois.

-Brigham Young and the other church leaders realized that they could not remain in Nauvoo under such dangerous conditions.
+Brigham Young and the other Church leaders realized that they could not remain in Nauvoo under such dangerous conditions.
 They then led an epic migration of 16,000 Mormons to the Great Salt Lake Valley in the western wilderness.

 The Question of Utah

 In 1850, Deseret along with California applied for admission to the Union as new states.
-Suspicious of the Mormons, Congress denied statehood to Deseret but made it a U.S. territory with a new name: Utah.
+Suspicious of the Church, Congress denied statehood to Deseret but made it a U.S. territory with a new name: Utah.
 President Millard Fillmore appointed Brigham Young the territorial governor.

-Back in Washington, many members of Congress thought that the Mormons did not respect federal authority or U.S. law.
+Back in Washington, many members of Congress thought that the Church did not respect federal authority or U.S. law.
 Adding to this perception, Brigham Young remarked that he would not surrender his office as governor if the president chose not to reappoint him.
-Also at this time, Protestant ministers everywhere were condemning Mormon polygamy as immoral.
+Also at this time, Protestant ministers everywhere were condemning polygamy as immoral.

 In 1854, Young's term as territorial governor ended, and he was not reappointed.
 After several years delay, newly elected President James Buchanan appointed a new governor of the Utah territory in 1857.
-But relations between the federal government and the Mormons had become so poisoned that Buchanan was persuaded a state of rebellion existed in Utah.
+But relations between the federal government and the Church had become so poisoned that Buchanan was persuaded a state of rebellion existed in Utah.
 He therefore sent a federal military force of 2,500 soldiers to forcibly install the new governor.

 Still acting as governor, with the Missouri and Illinois persecutions in his mind, Brigham Young declared martial law in Utah.
-He issued a proclamation preparing the Mormon people "to repel any and all such threatened invasion."
+He issued a proclamation preparing the people "to repel any and all such threatened invasion."
 He also mobilized the Nauvoo Legion to harass the invading federal army by destroying supply wagons and capturing horses.